How to Use Lightroom Classic and Luminar 4 Together in Your Workflow

 For this post, we’re gonna stick with what we know, using Lightroom as our main library tool, and then load up an image from LR to Luminar to do our editing.

-Get all this bundled with Luminar 4:
+Get all these options bundled with Luminar 4:

 How to Use Luminar As A Plugin